ericbrasiln/ericbrasiln.github.io/content/projects/in-progress.md

 date: "2022-02-24"

 ---
+## Maintaining, creating and publishing digital history projects: the case of Programming Historian.

+**Summary**: This project aims to analyze the Programming Historian guidelines, structure, and workflow, both on the website and in the organization's GitHub repositories.
+As a result, will be produced reports about the current state of the technical architecture of the *PH* and its documentation, as well as a set of recommendations for the correction of errors and some improvements, mainly in portuguese version, and a original lesson in portuguese.
+The research is carried out within the scope of the Laboratory of Digital Humanities of the Institute of Contemporary History of Universidade Nova de Lisboa (IHC, NOVA/FCSH), under the supervision of Daniel Alves.

 ## Disinformation ecosystem and computational propaganda in the Telegram app

 **Descrição**: Este projeto propõe estabelecer uma estrutura de mapeamento e análise multi-método de redes de extrema -direita no Telegram, onde recentemente observou-se um aumento no fluxo de usuários e na criação de grupos e canais.
 Visando monitorar possíveis atividades de propaganda computacional e operações coordenadas de influência ao longo dos próximos dois anos, o projeto combina análises computacionais baseadas na abordagem da linguística de corpus (LC) e técnicas de processamento de linguagem natural (NLP) com uma abordagem qualitativa mista de análise de discurso e etnografia online.
 Além de buscar a existência de instrumentos de automação para potencializar a distribuição de conteúdo no Telegram, o presente projeto inclui uma etapa complementar de análise qualitativa dos padrões semiótico-discursivos dos conteúdos circulados.